zanreal-labs/legal/en/legal/privacy.md

 - **Service-Generated Information**.
 We collect and use information generated from using our Services and Sites, such as log files, Internet Protocol (IP) address, location information derived from your IP address, proxy server, diagnostics, capacity and usage information to determine storage requirements, performance information from our servers, data settings, and system configurations, including your elected privacy and security settings.
 - **Location Information**.
 We collect Customers' and End Users' city and country based on IP address.
 We do not identify precise location.
 - **Telemetry Information**.
 We collect anonymized statistical and telemetry information as well as aggregated, de-identified information about how you use our Sites and Services.
 - **API Information**.
-We collect functional data and customer-initiated events (i.e., authentication token, database URL, etc.) from Third-Party Services that connect or integrate with ZanReal Labs Services.
+We collect functional data and customer-initiated events (i.e., authentication token, database URL, etc.) from Third-Party Services that connect or integrate with ZanReal Services.
 - **Cookies**.
 We collect information from your browser by using cookies (which may use a cookie ID) and similar tracking technologies, depending on your settings or preferences in connection with our Sites, Marketing Activities, and Services.
 Where required by applicable law, we obtain your consent for the use of cookies.
 You may choose to delete or not accept our cookies as described in our [Cookie Notice](/legal/cookies).

 From time to time, except as restricted by applicable law or our data processing addendums with our customers, we may combine information that we collect as described above with information we obtain from different sources.
-For example, we may combine information entered through a ZanReal Labs sales submission with information we receive from a third-party sales intelligence platform to enhance our ability to market our Services to potential Customers.
+For example, we may combine information entered through a ZanReal sales submission with information we receive from a third-party sales intelligence platform to enhance our ability to market our Services to potential Customers.
 We may combine usage information with feedback to improve our Services or inform Customers about products that may be relevant to them.

 ## How We Use Information